Achievements & Progress

 What support do champions get?

-Our Chief Executive is fully supportive of this initiative and writes to each line manager of any employee who signs up in order to urge them to support their work.
-All the champions act as a network for each other and are there to share experiences if needed.
-The Employee Experience Team can also give advice on any equality issue and have access to a wide range of local, regional and national equality groups.
-Champions also have an automatic right to observe the Equality and Inclusion Committee or any of the equality networks if they wish.
+Our Chief Executive and our Executive Director of People and Culture are fully supportive of this initiative.
+Our Chief Executive writes to the line manager of any employee who signs up, urging them to support their work.
+The Employee Experience Team and Equality Team can also give advice on any equality issue and have access to a wide range of local, regional and national equality groups.
+Champions also have an automatic right to observe the Equality and Inclusion Committee or take part in any of our equality networks if they wish.